semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.node.md

 Every mesh node has these elements:

 - **[[sflo.concept.mesh.resource.element.flow.metadata]]** (`_meta-component/`): Centralized metadata for the node
-- **[[sflo.concept.mesh.resource.element.node-handle]]** (`_node-handle/`): Universal marker folder that refers to the parent "as a mesh node", as opposed to "as the name, dataset, or other thing" to which it normally refers; a handle resource page should explain this distinction
+- **[[sflo.concept.mesh.resource.element.handle]]** (`_node-handle/`): Universal marker folder that refers to the parent "as a mesh node", as opposed to "as the name, dataset, or other thing" to which it normally refers; a handle resource page should explain this distinction

 ## Node Types